rickeycarter/macDeepLearning/compileTensorFlow_1.8.md

 If after installing and configuring bazel using the bazel build link, you can install the latest version using:

 ```
-brew update bazel
+brew upgrade bazel
 ```

 Notes on the configuration commands.

 For most items, you will say no.

-For the cuDNN version, you need to match the file name of `libcudnn.7.dylib` stored in /usr/local/cuda.
+For the cuDNN version, you need to match the file name of `libcudnn.7.dylib` stored in /usr/local/cuda/lib.
 For the time being, that is a numeric 7.
 No decimal places.

 # Prebuilt Wheel

-A pre-built TensorFlow wheel for CUDA 9.2, Python version 3.6.4 is available.
+A pre-built TensorFlow wheel for CUDA 9.2, cuDNN 7.1 Python version 3.6.4 is available.
 See files.
+## Note: cuDNN was recently updated to 7.2.
+As such, a new wheel is needed